christophsjones/personal-website/index.md

 low-degree algorithms, and algorithms from statistical physics.
 Most of my work has studied average-case (a.k.a random/statistical) inputs.

-In fall 2025, I am teaching MAT 19C "Calculus for Data-Driven Applications".
-If you are a student looking for the course webpage, it's on Canvas!

 ## Some Recorded Talks